Cielbird/getheode/src/bin/readme.md

 ```

 `<lect>`:
-    expects a .geth file, conforming to getheode's yaml structure.
+    expects a .geth file, conforming to geþeode's yaml structure.
 `<input>`:
     expects a sequence of morphemes, inside slashes (`/likethis/`).
     can be either raw input or a file.